D.A., Mathematics, Carnegie Mellon University, 2013.

 What I Love about Emmanuel:

 For my doctoral thesis, I wrote a textbook for a course that introduces students to mathematical proofs and problem-solving, entitled Everything You Always Wanted to Know about Mathematics (but didn't even know to ask): A Guided Journey into the World of Abstract Mathematics and the Writing of Proofs.
 Publication details forthcoming.
-I use this text in our course MATH2109 Discrete Methods, and it has been in use at Carnegie Mellon University for their course 21-127 Concepts of Mathematics for several years.
+I use this text in our course MATH2109 Introduction to Proofs, and it has been in use at Carnegie Mellon University for their course 21-127 Concepts of Mathematics for several years.

 Current research: Pursuit-evasion games on graphs, especially Lazy Cops & Robbers.